Rescue of Ori Megidish: Aftermath

 After her rescue, Megidish reportedly shared information with the Israeli military and intelligence officers about her captivity.
 Widespread celebrations were held in her hometown of Kiryat Gat after her release, and she met with Israeli President Isaac Herzog in January 2024.
 A month after her rescue, she cheered the release of other hostages during the 2023 Gaza war ceasefire by posting a video to social media.
 In the video, she expressed her desire that all the remaining hostages could reunite with their families as she had.

 Megidish said that she had to deal with many issues since her rescue.
 One of them being the loss of her friend, Noa Marciano, who was kidnapped with her, but did not survive the captivity.
 Megidish also said that she had to deal with many false rumors about her, including a rumor that she was impregnated during her captivity.

 On 26 February 2024, Megidish, since promoted to corporal, returned to active IDF service in the Military Intelligence Directorate.

+In May 2024 Megidish was honored as one of the torchbearers in the national Israeli Independence Day ceremony.